pedrolpena/sbe_ctdproc/README.md

 There are two scripts included that can help you do this.<br>
 Unfortunately these conversion scripts only work under BASH so you can't<br>
-use them in a CMD terminal.
+use them in a windows CMD terminal.
 I guess if you have Windows 10 you could<br>
 enable WSL and install Ubuntu from the windows store but I have not<br>
 tested that.<br>

 These scripts would be very difficult for me to write as Batch scripts.<br>